dylanheath/blackbox/README.md

 npm install
 ```

-3. Make sure Ollama is installed and the DeepSeek R1 model is pulled:
+3. Make sure Ollama is installed and the DeepSeek R1 model (or your preferred model) is pulled:
 ```bash
 ollama pull deepseek-r1:7b
 ```